davidlwillson/sofreeus-mirror/upcoming-events.md

 ---

-#OINLINE: 2020-12-05  ProxMox with David L Willson and Troy Ridgley
+# ONLINE: 2020-12-05  ProxMox with David L Willson and Troy Ridgley

 Description and posting coming soon!